 For this collaborative world, teams often copy and paste data manually between their tools, send emails across or even spend time on meetings and phone calls.
 This leads to delays in sending data back and forth, manual data entry mistakes, misplaced or altered data, and above all, it simply wastes time and efforts of valuable resources.

 So using a tool to help teams pass critical business information between them not only would streamline communication, but also reduce the number of costly errors and leave teams to work on more important things.
+This, in turn, can help achieve transparency in the way teams collaborate and help automate their business processes end-to-end.

 For all of these reasons, it is important to consider a Jira Salesforce integration where information is passed between sales and other teams automatically in real-time and in a consistent manner so that it reaches the right people at the right time.
-Such integration can help these teams avoid working in silos and ensures everyone has the correct and up-to-date information.
+Such integration can help these teams avoid working in silos and ensure everyone has the correct and up-to-date information.

 Now that we have discussed the advantages of a Jira Salesforce integration, let’s quickly see why choosing the right technology for this is also crucial.